dockstore/dockstore-documentation/docs/end-user-topics/ORCID.rst

 Linking your ORCID to your Dockstore account
 --------------------------------------------

+Before starting, make sure that the email associated with your ORCID account has been verified.

 The process is quite simple.
 If you are logged in now, you can `click here`_ to get there, or choose "Account" from the dropdown menu on the top right where your username is displayed.
 This will take you to a tab where you can control your linked services, such as GitHub and Quay.io.
 One of those, towards the bottom of the list, is the ability to link your account with ORCID.

 .. _click here: https://dockstore.org/accounts?tab=accounts